Norman Borlaug: Expansion to South Asia: the Green Revolution

 In 1965, after extensive testing, Borlaug's team, under Anderson, began its effort by importing about 450 tons of Lerma Rojo and Sonora 64 semi-dwarf seed varieties: 250 tons went to Pakistan and 200 to India.
 They encountered many obstacles.
 Their first shipment of wheat was held up in Mexican customs and so it could not be shipped from the port at Guaymas in time for proper planting.
 Instead, it was sent via a 30-truck convoy from Mexico to the U.S. port in Los Angeles, encountering delays at the Mexico–United States border.
 Once the convoy entered the U.S., it had to take a detour, as the U.S. National Guard had closed the freeway due to the Watts riots in Los Angeles.
-When the seeds reached Los Angeles, a Mexican bank refused to honor Pakistan treasury's payment of US$100,000, because the check contained three misspelled words.
+When the seeds reached Los Angeles, a Mexican bank refused to honor Pakistan's treasury payment of US$100,000, because the check contained three misspelled words.
 Still, the seed was loaded onto a freighter destined for Bombay, India, and Karachi, Pakistan.
 Twelve hours into the freighter's voyage, war broke out between India and Pakistan over the Kashmir region.
 Borlaug received a telegram from the Pakistani minister of agriculture, Malik Khuda Bakhsh Bucha: "I'm sorry to hear you are having trouble with my check, but I've got troubles, too.
 Bombs are falling on my front lawn.
 Be patient, the money is in the bank..."

 These delays prevented Borlaug's group from conducting the germination tests needed to determine seed quality and proper seeding levels.
 They started planting immediately and often worked in sight of artillery flashes.
 A week later, Borlaug discovered that his seeds were germinating at less than half the normal rate.
 It later turned out that the seeds had been damaged in a Mexican warehouse by over-fumigation with a pesticide.
 He immediately ordered all locations to double their seeding rates.

 The initial yields of Borlaug's crops were higher than any ever harvested in South Asia.
 The countries subsequently committed to importing large quantities of both the Lerma Rojo 64 and Sonora 64 varieties.
-In 1966, India imported 18,000 tons—the largest purchase and import of any seed in the world at that time.
+In 1966, India imported 18,000 tons—the largest purchase and import of any seed globally at that time.
 In 1967, Pakistan imported 42,000 tons, and Turkey 21,000 tons.
 Pakistan's import, planted on 1.5 million acres (6,100 km^{2}), produced enough wheat to seed the entire nation's wheatland the following year.
 By 1968, when Ehrlich's book was released, William Gaud of the United States Agency for International Development was calling Borlaug's work a "Green Revolution".
 High yields led to a shortage of various utilities—labor to harvest the crops, bullock carts to haul it to the threshing floor, jute bags, trucks, rail cars, and grain storage facilities.
 Some local governments were forced to close school buildings temporarily to use them for grain storage.